joolstorrentecalo/gitlab-design/README.md

 2. Create a new branch based off from the master with `git checkout -b branchname`
 3. In the `community-contribution` directory, create your own folder based on your GitLab username following [the example](https://gitlab.com/gitlab-org/gitlab-design/tree/master/progress/community-contribution/@gitlabusername).
 4. In your own folder, create a subfolder for each issue/project you are working on.
-6. Review the files you are about to commit (with `git status -sb`), as ONLY files in YOUR folder are allowed to be added or changed!!
+6. Review the files you are about to commit (with `git status -sb`), as __only files in your folder are allowed to be added or changed__!!
 If you have a hard time with this read through our [small section on Git](#oh-my-git)
 5. Commit & Push changes
 6. Create a new Merge Request and mention any [designer who manages this project](#project-managers).